-Method: The tests compare a baseline of results for immersion with the patient directly on a support surface to the results for immersion of the patient with the HoverMatt SPU and the HoverSling Repositioning Sheet at the interface of the patient and the support surface.
+Method: The tests compare a baseline of results for immersion with the patient directly on a support surface to the results for immersion of the patient with the HoverMatt® products at the interface of the patient and the support surface.

-Results: The presence of the HoverMatt SPU or Repositioning Sheet did not have a significant impact on immersion.
-The minimal difference in the comparative studies indicate that it is safe to leave the HoverMatt SPU or Repositioning Sheet under the patient for all day care.
+Results: The presence of HoverMatt products did not have a significant impact on immersion.
+The minimal difference in the comparative studies indicate that it is safe to leave HoverMatt products under the patient for all day care.

-Top Selling Low Air Loss Mattresses With & Without HoverMatt & Repo Sheet
+Top Selling Low Air Loss Mattresses With & Without HoverMatt & Repo Sheet/Sling

 \The data is calculated at a 95% confidence interval.
-Adapted from the Immersion Testing Project, Project #1537 - EC Service, Inc. Data on file at HoverTech International.
+Adapted from the Immersion Testing Project, Project #1537 - EC Service, Inc. Data on file at HoverTech.

-The combined evidence-based benefits of HoverTech's air-assisted devices results in increased alignment with clinical practice guidelines for pressure injury prevention standards.
+The combined evidence-based benefits of the HoverMatt Breathable Portfolio of non-air and air-assist devices results in increased alignment with clinical practice guidelines for pressure injury prevention standards.